PrateekTh/data-3D/README.md

 Thus, focusing on the second half, before jumping to huge functional additions, the following tasks take precedence over others, and I will try to implement them in the near future:
 - Labelling axes with respect to the data and current visualisation.
-- Helper graphics, such as pointers to select and view individual datapoints.
+- Helper graphics, such as pointers to select and view individual datapoints, camera snapping controls, etc..
 - Lots of animations, and custom shader support for the viewport.

 Another very important goal apart from improving User Experience is the integration of **WebGPU** and **compute shaders**, to improve the performance greatly.